sanamedio/log-of-learning/notes-15-nov-2018.md

 ### 2 - Seemingly weird

+- Immutables and Mutables can behave quite differently
+- How can I combine id and python inspection capability to map state of python interpreter; to help me see scope changes and other stuff better?

 ```python
 Python 3.6.6 (default, Sep 12 2018, 18:26:19)
 [GCC 8.0.1 20180414 (experimental) [trunk revision 259383]] on linux